-2.6.1 - The institution has stated learning outcomes (generic and programme specific)/graduate attributes which are integrated into the assessment process and widely publicized through the website and other documents

-The University clearly defined learning outcomes for all academic programmes and courses of the study.
-They are instrumental in achieving the mission and objectives of the University.
-All departments organize orientation program for the first year undergraduate and postgraduate students in which the broad program objectives and courses are explained.
-The Learning outcomes are measurable and expressed clearly the knowledge, skills, and competencies that students are expected to acquire after completing their programme of study.
+2.6.1 - The institution has stated learning outcomes (generic and programme specific)/graduate attributes which are integrated into the assessment process and widely publicized through the website and other documents measurable and expressed clearly the knowledge, skills, and competencies that students are expected to acquire after completing their programme of study.
 The faculty, library, labs, technology and pedagogy to be adopted for effective course delivery and student learning are determined in consonance with the learning outcomes to be achieved.
 The outcomes of every programmes/courses are assessed and measured at regular intervals through defined process by the respective teachers to identify the extent to which goals are accomplished.
 If any gaps are noticed after careful analysis, these are addressed through clear cut action plans in a scientific manner to maximize the learning of each and every student.
 The assessment of student learning outcomes is done by using direct and indirect measurement tools.